osuosl-cookbooks/osl-letsencrypt-boulder-server/README.md

   same server as the webserver, you'll likely want to edit the hostsfile.
 The [`hostfile` cookbook][hostsfile-ckbk] is great for this.

+## Development

+To tag and publish a new version of this cookbook, first ensure:

+* the `metadata.rb` version has been bumped appropriately,
+* the `CHANGELOG.md` has been updated, and
+* all changes have been committed to git.

+Once that has been done:

+    bundle exec rake publish

+This will create a git tag and push a new release to the Supermarket.

 ## License and Authors
 * Author:: Thijs Houtenbos (@thoutenbos) <thoutenbos@schubergphilis.com>
 * Countributor:: Patrick Connolly (@patcon) <patrickcconnolly@gmail.com>